 All you really need to organise your very own Easter egg hunt

 It’s a great idea for Easter Sunday, but you can just as easily stage one on any other day during the Easter holidays.
-You can have an outdoor Easter egg hunt in the garden.
-But it’s just as much fun indoors too - if you don’t have much outside space.
+And while it’s traditionally an activity, you can have just as much fun indoors too – if the weather turns or if you don’t have much outside space.

 We recommend Chocolate foil-covered eggs.
-They are easy to hide for a traditional Easter egg hunt.
-What’s more, if you don’t want to pit the kids against each other, you can assign them each a colour each to collect.
-There’s plenty to choose from on amazon.co.uk, or you could pick some up from your local supermarket.
+They’re easy to hide for a traditional Easter egg hunt.
+What’s more, if you don’t want to pit the kids against each other, you can assign them a colour each to collect.
+There’s plenty to choose from on amazon.co.uk, or you could head over to your local supermarket.

-Not keen on having only Chocolate eggs, then get yourself some Fillable plastic Easter eggs.
-You can fill these eggs with small prizes of your choice, whether chocolate or toys that the kids will love to play with after the hunt is over.
+If you’re not keen on having only Chocolate eggs, then get yourself some fillable plastic Easter eggs like these ones.
+You can fill them with small prizes of your choice – whether alternatives to chocolate or small toys that the kids will love to play with after the hunt is over.

 For younger kids, you’ll need a set of signs to help them find their way around.
-This wooden Easter Egg hunt kit contains 15 pieces in 3 different shapes (5 pieces for each pattern) that can be reused year after year.
+This Peter Rabbit themed wooden Easter Egg hunt kit contains 12 pieces (6 slot together characters and 6 etched wooden stakes) that can be reused year after year.

 Toddlers can follow these bunny footprints to find prizes.
 Just place them around the house.
 You get 6 sheets of Easter bunny footprint and arrow sign stickers in varying sizes.

 Clues and riddles for older kids are a way to keep the fun going that bit longer for older kids and an easy way to add a twist to your traditional egg hunt.
 You can fold hand-written clues into empty egg cups and leave them lying around the house or garden.

 And here’s the equivalent for an outdoor egg hunt with clues that lead to generic outdoor spots like a bush, flower bed, barbeque, picnic rug and back door.